Mohamed Noah Omar: Politics

 Noah was very active in the Malayan nationalist movement along with his contemporaries, Onn Jaafar, Haji Anwar bin Abdul Malik and Haji Syed Alwi bin Syed Sheikh al-Hadi.
 Together they founded UMNO on 1 May 1946 as a means to rally the Malays against the Malayan Union, which was perceived as threatening Malay privileges and the position of the Malay rulers.

 After independence, he became the first Speaker of the Dewan Rakyat, the lower house of Parliament between 1959 and 1964.
 Subsequently, he was President of the Dewan Negara, the upper house, from 1968 to 1970.

 Business

-Noah together with Tan Sri Lim Goh Tong formed a private company called Genting Highlands Berhad (now Genting Group), which was set up on 27 April 1965 to construct Genting Highlands.
-Tan Sri Lim successfully obtained approval for the alienation of 12000 acre and 2800 acre of land from the Pahang and Selangor state governments respectively between the years 1965 and 1970.
+Noah together with Lim Goh Tong formed a private company called Genting Highlands Berhad (now Genting Group), which was set up on 27 April 1965 to construct Genting Highlands.
+Lim successfully obtained approval for the alienation of 12000 acre and 2800 acre of land from the Pahang and Selangor state governments respectively between the years 1965 and 1970.
 Its primary hill resort, Resort World Genting is currently Malaysia's only casino and highland resort.
 A mosque built at the hill station is named after him.

 In 1970, Noah was appointed a director of MUI Group.
 He was appointed Chairman of the Group in 1980.

+Personal life

+In 1921, Mohamed Noah married Maimun binti Haji Abdul Manaf, the daughter of the Kadi of Muar and sister of his close friend and fellow Beirut student, Haji Mahmud bin Haji Abdul Manaf.
+Known for his disciplined character and strong religious values, Noah maintained a household that emphasized education, integrity, and service to the community.
+The couple had four children: Fakhriah, Abu Rais, Suhaila, and Rahah.

+Fakhriah married Datuk Abdullah Ahmad, former President of the Johor Bahru Municipal Council.
+Suhaila became the wife of Hussein Onn, Malaysia's third Prime Minister, while Rahah married Abdul Razak Hussein, the second Prime Minister.
+His only son, Abu Rais, died at the age of 40.

+Following Maimun's death in 1968, Noah married Siti Amirah Kusuma.
+They had a daughter, Nabiha, who died young.
+Siti Amirah later perished in the Malaysia Airlines Flight 17 tragedy in 2014.